ChartsCSS/ChartsCSS.org/src/customization/3d-effects.md

 </template>
 </code-example>

-Or tilting the other way the cylinder bars with a nice linear gradient and some shades:
+Or tilt the cylinder bars the other way:

 ```css
 #custom-effect {